mfp/extprot/doc/extensions.md

 ## Primitive type expansion rule

-The bool, byte, int, long, float and string types can be expanded to a message, a tuple or a sum type whose first non-constant constructor carries as its first element a value of said primitive type.
+The bool, byte, int, long, float and string types can be promoted to a tuple or a sum type whose first non-constant constructor carries as its first element a value of said primitive type.

 Example: